Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 > Smooth run-time scaling with input length.

-This point will be explored in more detail in the benchmark section, on some platforms there is a significant drop in throughput at the transition point from insertion sort to hybrid Merge-Quicksort due to implementation-specific and hardware-dependent effects.
+This point will be explored in more detail in the benchmark section, on some platforms there is a significant drop in throughput at the transition point from insertion sort to hybrid merge-quicksort due to implementation-specific and hardware-dependent effects.
 But in terms of comparisons the scaling is generally speaking smooth.

 Plotting mean comparisons performed divided by N - 1 yields: